chai-tang/Police-Interactions-App/APP/README.md

-# This is the template we will be modifying for further Assignments.
+# This App is based on a CI-Python Template created by Dr. Steven Ding

-Here's the original template README:
+Here's the original template's README, with a few edits to make it more relevant to this project:

 # GitHub Actions CI Template for Selenium+Flask MVC